bschwarz/frontend-nanodegree-resume/README.md

-# Welcome to my page for the Udacity Frontend Web Developer Nanodegree
+# Welcome to my Frontend Web Developer Nanodegree page

-Here you will find the code to complete project #2 for the program.
+Here you will find the code to complete project #2 for the nanodegree offered by Udacity.
 It is a dynamic resume.